JitterSystems/ShadowNet/README.md

 ShadowNet is an advanced network hardening framework that transforms a standard workstation into a "Private Mixnet of One."
 By forcing all system traffic through a synchronous, timing-obfuscated, and size-uniform tunnel, it eliminates the behavioral metadata that state-level adversaries use to deanonymize users.
 🛡️ Core Evolutionary Features
-1. Asynchronous Message Queuing (SFQ)
+1. Asynchronous Message Queuing (SFQ) Randomized delay/reordering and shuffling

 ShadowNet replaces standard linear packet release with Stochastic Fairness Queuing.